Finance, The Simple Dollar

 6. Buying a new car when you don't need it

 "Cars are not an investment," says Kelan Kline, founder of finance blog The Savvy Couple.
 "New cars are one of the worst money mistakes you can make at any age.
-Its the triple whammy of bad financial decisions.
+It's the triple whammy of bad financial decisions.
 You're financing a depreciating asset that also needs to be maintained.
-They are money pits through and though.
-Avoid buying a new car and instead buy a reliable well maintained 3-4-year-old car and save yourself thousands of dollars of headache."
+They are money pits through and through.
+Avoid buying a new car and instead buy a reliable, well-maintained 3-4-year-old car and save yourself thousands of dollars in headaches."

 7. Not shopping around or comparing quotes